Brewers vs. Phillies Player Props Betting Odds

 Yelich Stats

-- Yelich has put up 96 hits with 20 doubles, two triples, 13 home runs and 47 walks.
-He has driven in 50 runs with 21 stolen bases.
+- Yelich has collected 97 hits with 21 doubles, two triples, 13 home runs and 47 walks.
+He has driven in 51 runs with 21 stolen bases.

 Yelich Recent Games